 As a teacher or family member, it can be difficult to strike the right balance between encouragement and help.
 It can be hard to watch students struggle through work or content.
 On one end of the spectrum, some staff or family members may set such high expectations that it can feel like the relationship itself is no longer a priority.
-Zaretta Hammond and other experts encourage school staff and caregivers to become "warm demanders.
+Zaretta Hammond discusses how school staff and family members seek to become warm demanders.
 The warm demander values the relationship and supports students in challenging themselves.
+CONTENTS MINDSET REL